Skip to content

 Claim Stage Common Document Fraud Typical Financial Impact

-Settlement Modified bank details, forged authorisation letters Variable (full claim amount)
+Settlement Modified bank details, forged authorization letters Variable (full claim amount)

-Motor insurance remains the most targeted line, accounting for 58% of detected fraud by volume.
+Auto insurance remains the most targeted line, accounting for roughly 60% of detected fraud by volume.
 But property and liability claims carry higher average fraud values, making them equally important targets for document verification.
 The document fraud statistics across all sectors confirm that insurance ranks among the top three industries affected by document falsification.

 The Fraud Techniques That Evade Manual Review